Contrasting Era Group (NYSE:ERA) & Bristow Group (NYSE:BRSWQ)

 |N/A

-This table compares Era Group and Bristow Group’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Era Group and Bristow Group’s gross revenue, earnings per share and valuation.

 |Gross Revenue